-A viewer challenged me to take a difficult document and turn it into something more interesting.
+A viewer challenged me to turn a difficult document into something more interesting.

 Newspaper Citation for Slave Ad